What is Short Selling? Shorting a stock that you do not own!

 But due to various loopholes in the rules and trading discrepancies, naked shorting continues to happen.

-Naked short selling is illegal because it provides shorting opportunities for manipulators to force stock prices down without regard for normal stock supply and demand patterns.
+Naked shorting is illegal because it provides shorting opportunities for manipulators to force stock prices down without regard for normal stock supply and demand patterns.

-While a short sale appears to be the opposite of a regular buy transaction, the risks are different.
+Selling short is in some respects a speculative strategy with unique risks and pitfalls.
+A short sale appears to be the opposite of a regular buy transaction, but the risks are different.

 For instance, over time the stock market has an upward movement, helped in part by inflation.
-Short selling is betting against the long-term direction of the market.
+Selling short is betting against the long-term direction of the market.

-When you buy long, the most you can lose is all the money you invested.
+When you buy long, that is, in the conventional manner, the most you can lose is all the money you invested.
 Not a pleasant thought!

 But when you buy short, if the market rises and other short sellers are forced to buy to cover their positions, the price is likely to rise further.
 This phenomenon is known as a short squeeze.

-If you are not nimble enough, or are not around to buy to cover your position, the sky is the limit and you could lose a bucket of money fast!
+If you are not nimble enough, or are not around to buy to cover your position, you could lose more than what you invested if the price continues to go up.

 Another unique risk is one that could apply to value investors.
 You may have calculated that a stock is seriously overvalued and decide to short it.

 Even though a company is overvalued, it could conceivably take a while, even a year or two, to start dropping.
-Bull runs can go on for years.
+Bull markets can go on for years.

 Time is money as they say, and if you are paying interest on a margin loan to borrow the stock in the first place, having to wait for a year or two for a potential profit is not a good idea.